NoteDraw

 Migration

-Version 0.2.0 is the full NoteDraw rename and uses plugin id:
+Version 3.5.7 is the initial NoteDraw experiment and uses plugin id:

 notedraw